fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 In the next few lessons, we’ll build a counter app that will be a good boilerplate application for your Postgres-based Quart projects.

 But before we start writing the application, we need to understand one of the many quirks we’ll see when working with asynchronous applications, and this one is related to database ORMs.

-For our original Flask MySQL boilerplate application, we used SQLAlchemy ORM, the Python Database Object Relational Mapper.
+For our original Flask database boilerplate application, we used SQLAlchemy ORM, the Python Database Object Relational Mapper.
 However, for async projects we can’t use the same library without some form of penalization.

-Flask-SQLAlchemy does work with Quart using the `flask_patch` function we discussed earlier, but it doesn't yield to the event loop when it does I/O. This will mean it cannot handle much concurrent load — [only a couple of concurrent requests](https://gitter.im/python-quart/lobby?at=5cd1da132e2caa1aa625ef83).
+Flask-SQLAlchemy does work with Quart using the `flask_patch` function we discussed earlier, but it doesn't yield to the event loop when it reads or writes.
+This will mean it cannot handle much concurrent load — [only a couple of concurrent requests](https://gitter.im/python-quart/lobby?at=5cd1da132e2caa1aa625ef83).

-There’s also some issues that I won’t go into in too much detail, having to do with the overhead of how Python handles database connections and the type of locking your transactions can do.
-I suggest you read [this blog post](http://techspot.zzzeek.org/2015/02/15/asynchronous-python-and-databases/) from Mike Bayer, the author of SQLAlchemy if you want to learn more about the subject.

 However, we don’t need to go back to using raw SQL queries in our codebase.
-It just happens that we can use the SQLAlchemy Core package from SQLAlchemy, which allows us to express queries in a nice way without the ORM overhead.
+It just happens that we can use the SQLAlchemy Core package from SQLAlchemy, which allows us to express queries in a nice way without sacrificing performance.

 We’ll also be using the [`databases`](https://www.encode.io/databases/) package to connect to Postgres asynchronously.